| | Vol. 21 No. 2

 to reassess the overall college list, adding competitive schools

+to make sure it is appropriately balanced.
 What about Harvard's dropping its Restrictive Early Action

 plan for 2007?
 It is still too early to tell what ripple